Emergency Procedures Fact Sheet

 • Written Medical and Non-medical emergency plan(s).

-• Hospital-based emergency procedures if required to implement code team procedures.
+• Hospital-based emergency procedures, if required to implement code team protocols.

-• Policy addressing Emergency equipment used, access, use and maintenance of Automated External Defibrillator, (AED) or access to Emergency Response Team.
+• Policy outlining the use, access, and maintenance of emergency equipment, including Automated External Defibrillators (AED) or access to the Emergency Response Team.

-• Policy addressing conducting and documenting emergency drills annually; minimally a cardiopulmonary drill within the sleep lab.
+• Policy addressing the annual conduct and documentation of emergency drills, including at least one cardiopulmonary drill within the sleep lab.

 Types of Emergencies